Senior Scams: What to Watch Out for in 2026

 Check Cooking Scams

 Many Seniors still use checks to pay their bills.
-The FBI has recently warned of a new way that scammers are using checks to commit fraud.
+The FBI has recently warned of a new way scammers are using checks to commit fraud.

-Then all they have to do is run it through some digital software that is commercially available and they can erase the name and amount of money while keeping the signature.
+Then, they run it through digital software that erases the name and amount of money, while keeping the signature.
 They can then deposit any amount they want into different bank accounts.

 Reverse Mortgage Scams